Chaos in Optomechanical Systems coupled to a Non-Markovian environment: Optomechanical model coupled to a non-Markovian environment

-In this section, we introduce the optomechanical system and the non-Markovian environment that will be used to investigate chaos and entanglement.
-The optomechanical system is where a mechanical mode couples with an optical mode, as exhibited in Figure \ref{Thepic}.
+In this section, we consider an optomechanical system coupled to a non-Markovian environment.
+We will use this model to investigate the interrelationship between the chaos and the environmental memory.
+The optomechanical system consists of a mechanical mode couples with an optical mode, as exhibited in Figure~\ref{fig1}.